duoxoud/express-brute-dynamo/README.md

 # express-brute-dynamo
-DynamoDB adapter for the express-brute middleware
+AWS-SDK based DynamoDB adapter for the express-brute middleware